edgeimpulse/example-standalone-inferencing-avh/README.md

 ```sh
 cbuild inferencing.csolution.yml
 ```
-This command will build for every target and avery configuration available.
+This command will build for every target and every configuration available.

 To specify a configuration and target (ie speed for CM55):
 ```sh